-Flight training relevant to Instrument Proficiency Check (IPC) preparation includes cover holding, approaches, partial panels, manoeuvres, unusual attitudes, and instrument approaches.
+Flight training relevant to Instrument Proficiency Check (IPC) preparation includes holding, approaches, partial panels, manoeuvres, unusual attitudes, and instrument approaches.
 You should also ensure that you have current charts as well as the POH for the aircraft to be used and that you are familiar with its contents and the equipment in the aircraft.
-We have the packages and pay as you fly options for both single and multi-engine aircraft, which can also include the use of our state-of-the-art flight simulators.
-Schedule a meeting with one of our aviation career specialists to discuss whether this is the right course for you.
+Our package includes both practical flight training in aircraft as well our state-of-the-art flight simulators, theory, and a free subscription to our online IPC Theory Refresher course.
+Packages are available for both single and multi-engine aircraft, with pay as you fly also an option.
+Schedule a meeting with one of our flight training specialists to discuss whether this is the right course for you.

 To complete an Instrument Proficiency Check, you must already hold the relevant Instrument Rating.

 Ground theory training will include revising of privileges and limitations of the instrument rating, day and night operations, and take-off minima.